-In this work, high-quality graphene with large lateral dimensions was synthesized using a green and simple electrochemical exfoliation method from graphite rods.
-The graphite electrode utilized was a commercially available graphite rod, and the electrolyte solution consisted of ammonium sulfate $(\text{NH}4)2\text{SO}4$ , both readily accessible and cost-effective materials.
-The effects of various conditions on the quality of graphene were examined in detail, including temperature, current, and potential.
-Graphene materials were fabricated via an electrochemical exfoliation approach in ammonium sulfate, employing a constant voltage range of 4.5-10 V. The characteristics of the graphene were confirmed by Scanning electron microscope (SEM), Energy dispersive X-ray (EDX), Fourier-transform infrared spectroscopy (FTIR), and Raman spectroscopy.
-Through this environmentally friendly and straightforward method, few-layer graphene was successfully produced, exhibiting high quality, large surface areas, and excellent dispersion in water.
-At an appropriate voltage (from 6 to 8 V), the graphene demonstrated a high yield (70%), larger surface areas, a high C/O ratio (4.3), low defect density ( $I_D/I_G=0.47$ ), and good dispersion in water (Zeta potential = -39.4 mV).
-The obtained graphene holds potential for applications in environmental treatment and composite materials.
+In this work, high-quality graphene oxide with large lateral dimensions was synthesized via a green and simple electrochemical exfoliation method from graphite rods.
+The graphite electrode utilized was a commercially available graphite rod, and the electrolyte mixture consisted of ammonium sulfate $(\text{NH}4)2\text{SO}4$, which is both a readily accessible and cost-effective materials.
+The effects of various potential conditions on the quality of graphene were examined in detail.
+Graphene oxide materials were fabricated via an electrochemical exfoliation approach in ammonium sulfate, employing a constant voltage range of 4.5-10 V. The characteristics of the graphene oxide were confirmed by Scanning electron microscope (SEM), Energy dispersive X-ray (EDX), Fourier-transform infrared spectroscopy (FTIR), and Raman spectroscopy.
+Through this environmentally friendly and straightforward method, few-layer graphene oxide was successfully produced, exhibiting high quality, large surface areas, and excellent dispersion in water.
+At an appropriate voltage (from 6 to 8 V), the graphene oxide demonstrated a high yield (70%), larger surface areas, a high C/O ratio (4.3), low defect density ($I_D/I_G=0.47$), and good dispersion in water (Zeta potential = -39.4 mV).
+The obtained graphene oxide holds potential for applications in environmental treatment and composite materials.

-Keywords: Graphene, electrochemical exfoliation, graphite, constant voltage
+Keywords: Graphene oxide, electrochemical exfoliation, graphite, constant voltage.